-But it remains a temptation within the Body of Christ, to imagine that we have kept the Law better than others and thus deserve a higher wage.
-In this way we can come to despise the very grace that raised us out of the pit of eternal death in the first place.
+But it remains a temptation within the Body of Christ, to imagine that we have kept the Law better, that we have believed better, than others and thus deserve a higher wage.
+In this way we can come to despise the very grace that raised us out of eternal death in the first place.
 If you find that you have grown cold to your need for forgiveness, if your conscience isn't troubled at the thought of your sins, if the sacraments are little more than ornaments on the tree of faith that can be done without, hear the words of the master to those who despised and hated that He was gracious "Take what belongs to you and go."
 Only the humble and repentant heart rejoices to simply be invited into the vineyard because such a heart knows that they shouldn't be there of their own merit.
-Only those who know that there is nothing good at all that they deserve from Christ will be motivated to take every drop of mercy and graciousness that He makes available to them.
-Nothing, absolutely nothing is more precious to the one who fears death and damnation than the promise of forgiveness and the means by which that grace and eternal life are given to them - be that the simple words of absolution, the continued proclamation of God's mercy in Christ, or the blessed Sacraments by which, through physical means God saves us.
+Only those who know that there is nothing good at all that they deserve from Christ will be motivated to take every drop of mercy and graciousness that He makes available to them, however He will give it.
+Nothing, absolutely nothing is more precious to the one who fears death and damnation than the promise of forgiveness and the means by which that grace and eternal life are given to them - be that the simple words of absolution, the continued proclamation of God's mercy in Christ, or the blessed Sacraments by which God saves us.

 Indeed, there is work going on in the vineyard.
 Faith is a busy thing once it has been set free from the idle lovelessness of unbelief.
 There are prayers to be prayed, hymns to be sung, and gifts to be received.
-There are neighbors who are need of our love and aid.
-But, in faith, these are a joy because they flow from a heart and conscience that are no longer saddled with the impossible burden of balancing.
+There are neighbors who are in need of our love and aid.
+But, in faith, these are a joy because they flow from a heart and conscience that are no longer saddled with the impossible burden of earning salvation.
 Instead they bear the light and easy yoke of Christ's love and forgiveness and rejoice to share the grace and love of Christ with all who are in need.

 May God grant to each of us His Holy Spirit so that we never weary of His grace.
 May we never fall into the damning trap of believing that we have somehow risen above our continual need for God's grace.
-And may we, who have so graciously been invited to work in the master's vineyard, go about that work with joy firmly believing that our gracious master will freely give us what is right, the fruit of Christ's saving work which He accomplished for us.
+Instead, may we daily grow more hungry and more aware of our need.
+And may we, who have so graciously been invited to work in the master's vineyard, go about that work with joy firmly believing that our gracious master will freely give us what is right, the fruit of Christ's saving work which He earned for us.